DEVAAMSB/DEVAAMSB/README.md

 - [Simple Library](https://github.com/DEVAAMSB/SimpleLibrary):
 A brief Description : is a simple library location with logging and verified.
-The techniques used : # HTML # CSS # JavaScript.
+The techniques used : HTML CSS JavaScript.

 - [Tiger Chat](https://github.com/DEVAAMSB/TigerChat):
 A brief Description : a social communication application.
-The techniques used : # Dart and # Flutter work framework
+The techniques used : Dart and Flutter work framework.

 - [Professional SOFT](https://professionalsoft.epizy.com):
 A brief Description : a website for software company offering many services.
-The techniques used : # HTML # CSS # JavaScript # PHP # MySQL.
+The techniques used : HTML CSS JavaScript PHP MySQL.

 You can visit the project's page on GitHub for more details and contribute if you're interested.